arcology-network/parallel-dstoken/README.md

 ## 4. What is the Difference

-The key to the effective parallelization is to avoid conflicts whereever possible.
+The key to the effective parallelization is to avoid conflicts wherever possible.
 Conflicts happen when some shared states are accessed by multiple transactions simultaneously.

-We made the minor modifications to the original implementation with tools availalbe in our concurreny library to make parallelization possible.
+We made the minor modifications to the original implementation with tools available in our concurrency library to make parallelization possible.
 In general, we substituted the majority of global variables with local ones.
-We also used the deferred functions to handle the ones that couldn't be easily replaced.
-Please check out the [concurrent programming guide]() for details.
+We also used a deferred function to handle the ones that couldn't be easily replaced.
+Please check out the [concurrent programming guide](https://docs.arcology.network/arcology-concurrent-programming-guide/) for details.

 The changes are:

-- Substituted two global variables: balanceOf, allowance with a ConcurrentHashMap
+- Temporarily saved the delta values generated in the 'mint' and 'burn' calls to a concurrent array.
-- Moved totalSupply to a deferred function
+- Moved totalSupply calculation to a deferred function.

 ## 5. Performance Gain

 The new implementation allows parallel processing of concurrent calls to the same contract/interface.
-Given enough resources, the system can process all the transactions simultaneouly without causing any conflict of rollback at all.
+Given enough resources, the system can process all the transactions simultaneously without causing any conflict of rollback at all.

 ## 6. Tests